webplatform/docs/tutorials/css_animations/index.md

 {{Tutorial
 |Content=

-To get the most out of this tutorial, you should already be familiar with [[tutorials/css_transitions|CSS transitions]].
+To get the most from this tutorial, you should already be familiar with [[tutorials/css_transitions|CSS transitions]].
 Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses